 It’s also important to give ordinary employees some quality time with the top brass, according to Darren Fell, managing director of online accountancy business Crunch.
 This starts before a contract is signed, with the final interview for each new recruit taking place with Fell in the pub.
 ‘I don’t want them to feel it is an interview; I want them to be themselves.
 This goes a long way in the future,’ he says.
 An open-plan office also helps break down the sense of hierarchy and has contributed to a churn of just four staff since Fell started the business in 2007.

-Retention doesn’t have to be costly.
+Staff retention doesn’t have to be costly.
 Hayward remarks, ‘It isn’t all about the money, it’s about the time.
 The money saved on recruiting people and training people will outweigh any of the monetary costs.’